-Construction hoardings are large boards that are built for a temporary period of time, to shield renovations that are happening behind the hoarding.
+Construction hoardings are large boards that are built for a temporary period of time to shield renovations that are happening behind the hoarding.
 These boards will eventually be pulled down to unveil the storefront or new building once it is ready to be opened to the public.
 Until then, the developer will keep the hoarding up for safety purposes and to keep their designs a secret until the big day comes.

 Along the way, these hoardings have taken a life of their own; they have become their own works of art.
-In this post we will be looking at creative renovation hoardings, that at times double as advertising, brand awareness or even a temporary art installation.
+In this post, we will be looking at creative renovation hoardings that at times double as advertising, brand awareness or even a temporary art installation.
 Keep in mind that these hoardings will eventually be taken down, no matter how pleasing they are to the eyes.

-Dior, New York
+1. Dior, New York

 Can you imagine bumping into this giant purse when you’re out and about?
 When the Dior store in New York closed down for renovations, the storefront got an amazing-looking façade as an alternative setup for the location.
 What a way to make a statement.

-Rinnoji Temple, Japan
+2. Rinnoji Temple, Japan

-The Rinnoji Temple is a tourist attraction in Nikko, Japan, but because the main building, Sanbutsudo Hall, has to go through major renovations which will last until March 2021, this massive construction hoarding with a picture of the temple up front was put up instead.
+The Rinnoji Temple is a tourist attraction in Nikko, Japan, but because the main building, Sanbutsudo Hall, has to go through major renovations, which will last until March 2021, this massive construction hoarding with a picture of the temple up front was put up instead.
 The hoarding is quite similar to the actual pre-renovated building (below), don’t you agree?

-Snooze KL, Kuala Lumpur
+3. Snooze KL, Kuala Lumpur

-Hausmannian building, Paris
+4. Hausmannian building, Paris

-Busaba Eathai, London
+5. Busaba Eathai, London

-Yogen Fruz, KL
+6. Yogen Fruz, KL

 Here’s a normal-looking hoarding design with an interactive twist.
 The board says that Yogen Fruz “will open when all the cups are gone”.
 The cups cover up larger versions of delicious-looking yogurt.
-Grab a cup and you will find an invitation at the bottom telling you to bring it over on opening day to receive a discount with any yogurt purchase.
+Grab a cup and you will find an invitation at the bottom telling you to bring it over on an opening day to receive a discount on any yogurt purchase.

-UTS Science Faculty, Sydney
+7. UTS Science Faculty, Sydney

 Found in the Muscat Grand Mall, this chic hoarding design by Totem not only announces the upcoming boutique but also lets you tinker and play with some of its more interactive branding exercises.
 There is a comic strip that explains the beginnings of the brand, the labels they carry, as well as a surprise bargain for curious shoppers.

-Beauté Spring, Singapore
+9. Beauté Spring, Singapore

-Orly Airport, Paris
+10. Orly Airport, Paris

 Here’s a nicely illustrated mural based on the Orly airport, created by artist Antoine Corbineau, whose work features a sort of mind-mapping theme.
 Although the work was eventually dismantled, the mural was set to be separated into three parts and displayed at different areas of the airport for two more years.